gravitational/teleport/rfd/0153-resource-guidelines.md

 A resource MUST include a kind, version, `teleport.header.v1.Metadata`, a `spec` and a `status` message.
 While the kind and version may seem like they would be easy to derive from the message definition itself, they need to be defined so that anything processing a generic resource can identify which resource is being processed.
 For example, `tctl` interacts with resources in their in raw yaml text form and leverages `services.UnknownResource` to identify the resource and act appropriately.

-All properties defined in the `spec` of a resource MUST only be modified by the owner/creator of the resource.
+All properties defined in the `spec` of a resource MUST only be modifed by the owner/creator of the resource.
 For example, if a resource is created via `tctl create`, then any fields within the `spec` MUST not be altered dynamically by the Teleport process.
 When Teleport automatically modifies the `spec` during runtime it causes drift between what is in the Teleport backend and the state stored by external IaC tools.
 If a resource has properties that are required to be modified dynamically by Teleport, a separate `status` field should be added to the resource to contain them.
-These fields will be ignored by IaC tools during their reconciliation.
+These fields will be ignored by IaC tools during their reconcilliation.

 ```protobuf
 import "teleport/header/v1/metadata.proto";